blackberry/Ripple-UI/HACKING.md

 Any files used are located in `build/*`.
 To start, check out `build/build.js`.

+During build, there is the concept of a build target.
+A build target is for packaging project components (usually `lib/client`) into usable solutions.
+For example, there is a target for creating Ripple as a Chrome Extension, while there is also a "hosted" target that is used by the CLI & NPM package.

 For any target specific builds (that have any assets placed in `targets/target_name`), there are corresponding modules that build said targets, which are located in `build/targets/*`.

 For every target that is built, they should (and will) be placed in the `pkg/` folder.

-Note: A target can be anything, really.
-There is a Chrome Extension target that does not include any of the server/cli components (i.e. some can be used in conjunction with each other).

 ## Using Built Targets